 — Dieting For Real This Time

-This is a great question, since we are now coming out of the holiday season, and I'm sure that there are other FitSugar readers who have decided on a similar weight loss resolution as you have!
-I commend you on your weight loss resolution.
-For information on safe weight loss and the 1,200 calories mark keep on reading.
+This is a great question, and I'm sure that there are other readers who have decided on a similar weight-loss resolution as you have!
+I commend you on your weight-loss resolution.

 Determining a safe daily calorie deficit can be difficult because every person is different when it comes to baseline metabolism, body size and composition, sex, age, and level of physical activity.
 What is easy to determine, however, is the fact that 3,500 calories equals about one pound of fat.
-Therefore you have to burn 3,500 calories more than you take in to lose one pound.
+Therefore, you have to burn 3,500 calories more than you take in to lose one pound.
 For example, if you cut 500 calories from your diet every day, you would lose about one pound a week.
 Or, if you are physically active, you can eat 250 calories less every day and burn 250 calories per day with your workout.
-Ideally, according to the Mayo Clinic, you do not want to lose more than one to two pounds per week, which means a safe calorie deficit would be to burn 500 to 1,000 calories per day through a reduced calorie diet AND exercise.
+Ideally, you do not want to lose more than one to two pounds per week, which means a safe calorie deficit would be to burn 500 to 1,000 calories per day through a reduced-calorie diet AND exercise.

 The reason that the metabolic rate slows with prolonged dieting of less than 1,200 calories per day is a chain reaction of physiologic responses to the stress associated with such a restricted diet.
 Your body initially adapts to the stress of low caloric intake by engaging the "fight or flight" stress response, which has several negative consequences, despite you seeing lower numbers on the scale.
 The "fight or flight" response stimulates the breakdown of muscle in order to supply the body with enough fuel (glucose) to maintain the blood sugar levels in the absence of sufficient dietary calories.
 This "fight or flight" stress response will eventually wear out, thus slowing the metabolic rate to compensate for what the body perceives as starvation.

-In summary, Medline Plus recommends these three guidelines to safe and effective weight loss: aerobic physical activity, gradual changes in eating habits to encourage a lifestyle change, and a slow weight loss of one to two pounds per week.
+In summary, there are three guidelines to safe and effective weight loss: aerobic physical activity, gradual changes in eating habits to encourage a lifestyle change, and a slow weight loss of one to two pounds per week.